Ulises-ICM-UPC/UClick/README.md

 import os
 import sys
 sys.path.insert(0, 'uclick')
+import matplotlib
+matplotlib.use('TkAgg')
 import uclick as uclick
-import matplotlib
-matplotlib.use('Qt4Agg')
 ```

 Set the main path and the path of the folder where the images are placed: